ilmaro8/Data_Driven_Color_Augmentation/README.md

 ## Database
 Database including color variations will be uploaded soon Zenodo.

 Method to extend database with new histopathology patches (extend_kd_tree_offline)
   * -i: input pickle file (database to extend)
   * -o: output pickle file
   * -d: csv including patches to extend database

 ## Training
 Scripts to train the CNN at path-level, in a fully-supervised fashion.
 Some parameters must be manually changed, such as the number of classes (output of the network).

-- Training_script.py -n -b -c -e -t -f -i -o.
+- Training_new_augmentation.py -n -b -c -e -f -i -o -a -d.
 The script is used to train the CNN without any augmentation (no_augment), with colour augmentation (augment).
   * -n: number of the experiment for the training
   * -b: batch size (32)
   * -c: CNN backbone to use (densenet121)